awlck/frankendrift/README.md

 ### Linux
 You will need to install the [.NET 6 Runtime](https://docs.microsoft.com/en-us/dotnet/core/install/linux) from Microsoft.
-If you wish to play games that use graphics, you will also need to install `libgdiplus` through your distribution's package manager.
-(Once you do that, enable graphics from the settings.)

-(Versions prior to 0.3.0 use the .NET 5 runtime instead.)
+(Versions prior to 0.3.0 use the .NET 5 runtime instead, and require the `libgdiplus` package for graphics.)

 ## Known limitations